 The manuscript has improved and I have just one comment regarding the choice of digging rather than moving calls.
 Although moving calls are not more individually distinct, they may be attended to more than the digging calls since it is obviously important not to become isolated from the group when they move off.
 As the authors mention, they may not attend to the caller identity of digging calls (and hence not be ‘surprised’ when an individual appears in an unexpected location).
 In contrast mongooses may pay particular attention to the identity of individuals giving ‘moving` close calls so they can maintain contact with preferred associates.
 The authors may choose to mention this possibility in the discussion.

-Although we agree with the reviewer that this might be true, with the current setup (with a stationary speaker) we would not be able to use the `moving’ close call.
-The moving close call is only emitted by moving individuals and broadcasting from a stationary speaker would not represent a natural situation.
+Although we agree with the reviewer that this might be true, we currently have not evidence that they respond to a particular individual more than any other to keep cohesion with group members (except potentially the males during oestrus periods, where they may try to keep close position to the specific females in oestrus).
+The set-up of the violaton-expectation experiment is based on the fact that an unexpected fast shift from one side to the other side was not happening.
+In the context of playing ‘moving calls’ the individuals are constantly shifting, therefore the change of location would not be surprising.
+A different set-up of experiment with moving calls would be needed.

 P3